Police aviation in the United Kingdom

 Police aviation in United Kingdom provides British police forces with an aerial support unit to assist them in pursuit, surveillance and tracking.
 All police aviation in England and Wales comes under the National Police Air Service (NPAS), while Police Scotland and the Police Service of Northern Ireland operate independent units.

 In addition to its fleet of helicopters, NPAS has introduced four Vulcanair P68R, which are fixed-wing aircraft able to provide longer flying time and lower running costs.

 Police aviation in England and Wales was once a force-by-force, or forces working in partnership, organisation, however from 2012 to 2015 it transitioned to NPAS.

 History

 In 1921, an R33 airship was able to help the police in traffic control around the Epsom and Ascot horse-racing events.

 The large mural, depicting the 1936 Battle of Cable Street public order incident on the side of St. George's Town Hall in the East End of London, depicts the police autogyro overhead that was present on the day.

+In March 1964 Cheshire, Staffordshire and Lancashire police forces agreed to join forces to patrol the M6, with a helicopter leased from BEA.
+There would be 80 police in the joint unit.
+Police call-signs would be painted on the police car roof.
+The helicopter would fly between 200 and 500 ft.